getodk/docs/index.rst

 :dfn:`Open Data Kit` (ODK) is a suite of open source applications that help organizations engaged in enumerator-mediated data collection.
 ODK tools assist with the collection and management of survey data using digital forms.
 These include the primary ODK applications:

 - :doc:`collect-intro`, an Android mobile app that replaces paper-based forms.
-- :doc:`aggregate-guide`, a server-side data storage and analysis tool.
+- :doc:`aggregate-intro`, a server-side data storage and analysis tool.

 Also part of the ODK suite are several tools that support form creation and data management: